-Budgeted cost: £34,000
+Budgeted cost: £9700

-Activity Evidence that supports this approach Challenge number(s) addressed Staff training of the programme NELI.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff training in Precision teaching and attachment/trauma for Communication and Literacy in Reception.
 Oral language interventions can have a positive impact on pupil's language skills.
 Approaches that focus on speaking, listening and combinations of the two show positive impacts on attainment.
-EEF Teaching and Learning Toolkit - Oral language interventions Assessing and monitoring Pupil Progress - EEF 1, 4, 5 Read Write Inc Phonics (Early reading support, online training portal, access to high quality CPD for teachers/TA's.
-Coaching from Phonics lead, half termly progress meetings and email access to a Ruth Miskin consultant to review progress and identify intervention needed.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2, 4, 5 Melanie Pitt and Shelley Pennington from School Improvement Liverpool to work with all subject leads to develop a progressive and rich curriculum at Ursuline.
-The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment. https://educationendowmentfoundation. org.uk/support-for-schools/school- planning-support/1-high-quality- teaching 1, 2, 4, 5

-Home reading books and topic book resources are regularly replenished to ensure pupil access to high quality texts is consistent to ensure breadth of reading opportunity.
+EEF Teaching and Learning Toolkit - Oral language interventions Assessing and monitoring Pupil Progress - EEF 1, 4, 5 Read Write Inc Phonics and Spellings (£1,500) (Early reading support, online training portal, access to high quality CPD for teachers/TA's.
+Coaching from Phonics/Spellings lead, half termly progress meetings and email access to a Ruth Miskin consultant to review progress and identify intervention needed.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2, 4, 5 Melanie Pitt from School Improvement Liverpool to work with subject leads to continue to lead a progressive and rich curriculum at Ursuline with a focus on assessment.
+Tara Loughran to continue to support refining and The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment https://educationendowmentfoundation.org.uk/support-for-schools/school-planning-support/1-high-quality-teaching 1, 2, 4, 5 monitoring the Mathematics curriculum.
+Michelle Thompson - SEND Consultant to assess and advise in teaching and learning in partnership with staff and parents £2,000 Home reading books and topic book resources are regularly replenished to ensure pupil access to high quality texts is consistent to ensure breadth of reading opportunity.
 Book accessibility is imperative for developing positive reading habits and engagement in reading for pleasure (DFE, 2012).
 Limitation of vocabulary knowledge is a predictor of achievement which is often linked to socioeconomic status.
 A word gap study suggested that pupils growing up in poverty hear about 30 million fewer words in a conversation by age 3 than those from more privileged backgrounds and that the lack of exposure to words and books has an impact on both their literacy and numeracy attainment, (OUP, 2018).
 Within the school context, a strategy plan for evaluation and development of reading resources is undertaken annually to support the breadth of reading opportunity.
-1, 2, 4, 5 Staff training for Lego Therapy.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) All
+1, 2, 4, 5 Two additional staff trained for Elsa.
+Staff now delivering sessions. (£200) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) All Reading Plus - to improve on reading speed, increase vocabulary and accelerate reading comprehension. (£6000) The programme focuses on students' intrinsic motivation for reading by providing highly engaging texts and measuring their self-improvement beliefs, confidence, and interest in reading.
+All these components come together to develop reading proficiency.
+Reading Plus is built on decades of foundational research in: 1, 2, 3, 5